JUI-F leader among three martyred in Chaman blast

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-CHAMAN: A blast on Taj Road killed three people, including Jamiat Ulema-e-Islam Fazl (JUI-F) leader Maulana Mohammad Hanif, police said on Saturday.
+CHAMAN: A blast on Taj Road martyred three people, including Jamiat Ulema-e-Islam Fazl (JUI-F) leader Maulana Mohammad Hanif, police said on Saturday.

 Police said explosive material was planted inside a motorcycle on roadside, adding that due to the intensity of the blast, windows of several nearby buildings shattered.